jonathanrevell/rabbit-hutch/README.md

 Hutch provides a method for retrying the consume function, this can be useful if the function had an exception or failure that is temporally limited. (e.g. throttled API call)

 The number of times a message will be re-attempted is limited by the attemptLimit option passed into consumeQueue(queue, options).
 By default the limit 3, which includes the first attempt before any retries.

+## hutch.startCollector( options )
+Starts a new collector that can be used to aggregate data items together for processing in batches.

+## hutch.sendCollectorToQueue( queue, collector, options )
+Sends the collector's items to the specified queue, with the items split up into batches, one batch per message.

 ## Optional Express Integration
 You may want to be able to run your functions through a REST call, maybe for testing, or maybe for other purposes.